 I recently came across some nice examples of jewellery made by melting recycled plastic in the oven – they really sparked my interest in using plastic as part of one of my craft projects.
-After a bit of trial and error I managed to create the lamp shown above from plastic party bowls, an empty bottle of Coke Light and a biscuit tin.
+After a bit of trial and error I managed to create the recycled plastic lamp shade (shown above) from plastic disposable party bowls, an empty bottle of Coke and a biscuit tin.

 Although I was happy with the final result, I must confess, the plastic didn’t really behave like I was expecting.
 Instead of shrivelling and shrinking, the plastic bowls just went all limp and floppy – I think the plastic was too thick.
 In fact, I was so disappointed with the effect I nearly packed it in.
 However, after experimenting with the oven temperature I managed to get a bit of gentle twisting and warping, which I used to create a more subtle and elegant effect.